-This manual supports servicing to the module level of the WFM8200 and WFM8300 Waveform Monitors, which process video signals for display on an internal XGA LCD.
-The instrument finds use as a monitor for broadcasting, production, and post-production environments.
+This manual supports servicing to the module level of the WVR7200 Waveform Rasterizer, which rasterizes video signals for XGA display.
+The rasterizer can be used as a monitor for broadcasting, production, and post-production environments.

-This manual explains how to troubleshoot and service the monitor to the module level.
+This manual explains how to troubleshoot and service the rasterizer to the module level.
 The manual is divided into the following sections:

-- Introduction provides a general product description and tells where to find product installation information. - Theory of Operation provides descriptions of the WFM8200 and WFM8300 Waveform Monitors modules. - Adjustment Procedures details the adjustments that to perform if the instrument is out of specification. - Maintenance tells you how to troubleshoot the product to the module level and how to handle the modules. - Replaceable Parts illustrates the replaceable modules and mechanical parts, and provides replacement part numbers.
+- Introduction provides a general product description and tells where to find product installation information. - Theory of Operation provides descriptions of the rasterizer modules. - Maintenance tells you how to troubleshoot the product to the module level and how to handle the modules. - Replaceable Parts illustrates the replaceable modules and mechanical parts and provides replacement part numbers.